pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 credit history, annual income, and so on.
 This data goes through multiple automated steps of analysis with numerous dependencies and decisions made along the way.
-If the final decision does not satisfy the applicant, historical data is the first place to look for proof of authenticity, as well for possible prejudice against the applicant.
-Data provenance enables data scientists to track the progress from its origin to the final decision and make appropriate changes that address the issue.
+If the final decision does not satisfy the applicant, the historical data is the first place to look for proof of authenticity, as well for possible prejudice against the applicant.
+Data provenance enables data scientists to track the progress from its origin to the final decision and make appropriate changes that address issues.
 With the adoption of General Data Protection Regulation (GDPR) compliance requirements, monitoring data lineage is becoming a necessity for many financial, biopharmaceutical, and other organizations that work with sensitive data.